 Peripheral arterial disease (PAD) is a problem with blood flow in the arteries, especially those in the legs.
 Arteries are blood vessels that carry blood from the heart to the muscles and organs throughout your body.
 When you have diseased arteries, they become narrow or blocked.
-The most common cause of narrow or blocked arteries is the buildup of fatty deposits inside them.
-This is called atherosclerosis.
-If you have PAD, your arms, and more commonly your legs, don't get enough blood flow.
-The most common complaint of people who have PAD is claudication (say: "klaw-dik-ay-shun").
+If you have PAD, your arms, and more commonly your legs, don’t get enough blood flow.
+The most common complaint of people who have PAD is claudication.

 How are PAD and claudication related?

 PAD can cause the artery that normally supplies blood to the muscle to become narrow.
 When that happens, less blood can flow through the artery.
 When you’re resting, enough blood flows to the muscle to meet the needs of the muscle.
 However, when you walk, the working muscle needs more blood.
 The narrowed artery may not let enough blood through.

 Many times, you will have no symptoms of PAD or your symptoms will be mild.
 Claudication is the most common symptom.
 Other symptoms may include:

 - Numb or weak legs